 Although most local dry cleaners offer wedding dress cleaning and preservation, they are not actually wedding dress specialists.
 This can be particularly risky with very high-end wedding dresses or ones with very delicate fabrics, beading, and elaborate lace.
 Most reputable dry cleaners know better than to risk damaging your precious wedding dress.
 As a result they will actually send your dress to a specialist (behind the scenes) and charge you an ‘up charge’ so they can make a profit.
 This not only costs you the consumer more money, but has more people handling your dress with increased risk of loss or damage.
 Wouldn’t it be simpler to deal with one company with an outstanding reputation and have your dress delivered right to your doorstep?

-The average wedding dress preservation company charges anywhere between $250 and $1,000+.
+The average wedding dress preservation company charges anywhere between $350 and $1,000+.
 That’s quite a range.
-However, it is critical to understand that price is rarely an indicator of quality when it comes to wedding dress preservation, even with the most delicate high-end wedding dresses.
-A reputable company that handles a high volume of wedding dresses, like Affordable Preservation Company, is able to offer top quality cleaning and preservation packages, including 5 accessories, for as low as $225.
+However, it is critical to understand that price is not always an indicator of quality when it comes to wedding dress preservation, even with the most delicate high-end wedding dresses.
+A reputable company that handles a high volume of wedding dresses, like Affordable Preservation Company, is able to offer top quality cleaning and preservation packages, including 5 accessories, for as low as $249.
 So, what is the best indicator of a quality service?
 Genuine customer reviews!
 Trust what your fellow brides have to say about their experiences.
-Click here to read our award-winning reviews.
+Click here to read our authentic award-winning reviews on The Knot and WeddingWire.

 5. Time Is Of The Essence